States that an application can be in once it is running.

 - detached → const AppLifecycleState

 When the application is in this state, the engine is running without a view.
-It can either be in the progress of attaching a view when engine was first initializes, or after the view being destroyed due to a Navigator pop.

 - inactive → const AppLifecycleState

 At least one view of the application is visible, but none have input focus.
 The application is otherwise running normally.

 On non-web desktop platforms, this corresponds to an application that is not in the foreground, but still has visible windows.

 On the web, this corresponds to an application that is running in a window or tab that does not have input focus.